 If you already get DLA and you are over 16, your claim might end.
 You will get a letter telling you when this will happen and how you can apply for Personal Independence Allowance (PIP) If the form is not returned, within four weeks, your claim for DLA will stop and you will not be allowed PIP.

 (The scheme is for people suffering hardship; it helps people buy essential household items after leaving care or prison, or if they have had to leave their own home due to domestic violence.

 The DCF is for people who are in a crisis and in need of emergency fuel or travel.

 Pension Credit is a benefit for people over State Pension age.
 It tops up your income if you are struggling to make ends meet.

 Guarantee Credit tops up your weekly income to a guaranteed minimum level:

 Savings Credit is extra money if you've got some savings or your income is higher than the basic State Pension.
-It's only available to people who reached State Pension age before 6 April 2016.
+It's for people who reached State Pension age before 6 April 2016.

 For more information visit https://www.ageuk.org.uk/information-advice/money-legal/benefits-entitlements/pension-credit/